Gravitational waves in metric-affine bumblebee gravity: Linearized analysis and graviton dispersion relation

 With $h_{\mu\nu}=\eta_{\mu\nu}+\kappa\widetilde h_{\mu\nu}$, the corresponding covariantized statement becomes $(b\cdot\partial)(b\cdot\widetilde B)=\mathcal O(\kappa)$.
 To the order relevant for the propagation analysis we may therefore impose the zeroth--order constraint \eqref{constraint0}.

 In this way the EF quadratic Lagrangian can be written as

 with

+{The tensor $\widetilde\eta^{\mu\nu}$ characterizes the kinetic structure of the bumblebee fluctuation $\widetilde B_\mu$ and should not be identified with the effective tensor controlling the characteristic cone of the spin--2 perturbation.}

-A complete derivation of the graviton propagator would require constructing the quadratic wave operator for $\widetilde h_{\mu\nu}$ and inverting it using the Barnes--Rivers spin projector formalism, as in Ref.~\cite{Maluf:2014dpa}.
+A complete derivation of the graviton propagator would require constructing the {full} quadratic wave operator for {the tensor fluctuation} $\widetilde h_{\mu\nu}$ and inverting it using {an enlarged} Barnes--Rivers spin projector {basis adapted to the constant background vector $b_\mu$}, as in Ref.~\cite{Maluf:2014dpa}.
 Because the background vector $b_\mu$ introduces additional tensor structures, the operator basis becomes enlarged and the inversion procedure becomes technically involved.

-For the purposes of the present work such a full inversion is not required.
-The propagation of tensor perturbations is determined by the poles of the quadratic operator, which define the characteristic cone of the theory.
-These poles can be extracted from the principal part of the linearized equations in the geometric--optics (eikonal) limit, where the perturbations are treated as rapidly oscillating waves.
+For the purposes of the present work such a full inversion is not required. {The goal is not to obtain the complete graviton propagator, but only the characteristic cone associated with tensor propagation.} {This cone} can be extracted from the principal part of the linearized {tensor} equations in the geometric--optics (eikonal) limit, where the perturbations are treated as rapidly oscillating waves.
 Retaining only the highest--derivative terms allows one to identify the characteristic equation and determine the modified dispersion relation for the graviton modes.